netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 Description: The `Validate` step is perform syntactic and semantic validations on your inventory.

 Currently, the `Validate` step will contain following code.
-No changes are required as such.
+As this guide only covers ACI, go ahead and comment out the MSO and NAE section.

 ```
   - name: Validate